Web Scraping with Selenium and Python Tutorial + Example Project

 """)

-In this example, we used javascript execution to find all web elements in the page that represent videos and then scroll the view to the last element, which tells the page to generate the second page of results.
+In this example, we used the JavaScript execution to find all web elements in the page that represent videos and then scroll the view to the last element, which tells the page to generate the second page of results.

 There are many ways to scroll content in Selenium controlled web browser, but using the scrollIntoView() method is one of the most reliable ways to navigate the browser's viewport.

-In this section, we've covered the main advanced Selenium functions used in web scraping: keyboard inputs, button clicking and javascript execution.
+In this section, we've covered the main advanced web scraping with Selenium functions: keyboard inputs, button clicking and javascript execution.
 With this complete knowledge, we're ready to scrape complex javascript-powered websites such as twitch.tv!

-Let's quickly take a look at how we can replicate our twitch.tv scraper in ScrapFly's SDK:
+Let's take a quick look at how we can replicate our twitch.tv scraper in [ScrapFly's SDK]:

 from parsel import Selector